The Lillywhite Sessions: Busted Stuff and live performances

 "JTR" returned as part of the band's concert rotation, having appeared on the Live at Folsom Field album and played during the 2006 summer tour.
 It returned again in 2010 and has since been played intermittently during the band's tours.
-Its most recent performance came during the band's 2021 summer tour.
+Its most recent performance came during the band's 2024 summer tour.

-"Sweet Up and Down" was performed several times by the band on the 2000 summer tour, but vanished just a month and a half after the tour's start.
+"Sweet Up and Down" was performed several times by the band during their 2000 summer tour before vanishing from their setlists just a month and a half after the tour's start.
 It reemerged in 2003 during the Dave Matthews & Friends tour.
 The song also made a brief return to DMB setlists in 2007, and returned again during the 2010 summer tour.
 The song would make a return a decade later on February 28, 2020, at a one-off DMB show at the Cosmopolitan in Las Vegas.

 "Monkey Man" was never released on an album or played live, making it the only song that is exclusively available on The Lillywhite Sessions.